JericoFX/gcphone/README.md

 To install this resource you need:

-if you use a Custom based QBCore like me just change RSCore to .........
+if you use a Custom based QBCore like me just change FXCore to .........

 MenuV from Tigo https://github.com/ThymonA/menuv